ndknitor/NdknitorDotNet/README.md

 Remember to keep your authentication key secure and do not expose it to unauthorized personnel.

-Feel free to adjust the class and the provided key based on your specific security and scalability requirements.

 # Ndknitor.EFCore Namespace

 The `Ndknitor.EFCore` namespace contains extension methods that provide functionality related to auto-increment primary keys in Entity Framework Core applications.